 Clean and Organize Your Gear, Maybe Try Some DIY

 Gear gets dirty, needs periodic maintenance and is easily misplaced.
-While you’re not out and about filming, it is worth doing a list of all your gear, cleaning it properly, and working out how best to store and transport it.
+While you’re not out and about filming, it is worth doing a list of all your gear, including your uncommon shoot equipment, cleaning it properly, and working out how best to store and transport it.
 As soon as work recommences, you and your gear will be ready to go!

 Oh, and don’t forget that when you’re at home, it’s the perfect time to try a little DIY, like building overhead rigs for food photography shoots.
 If not now, when?